adriennechan/VCSexample/README.md

 # VCSexample

-Example of how a version control system works
+This shows you how a version control system works Lines added will be highlighted in green
+Lines removed will be highlighted in red